 Dear Editors,

-My co-authors and I submit a presubmission inquiry for our manuscript entitled “A Generalized Linear Mixed Model for Genome-Wide Association”, as a research article in Nature Genetics.
+My co-authors and I submit a presubmission inquiry for our manuscript entitled “A Bayesian approach of Generalized Linear Mixed Models for Genome-Wide Association studies”, as a research article in Nature Methods.

-Recent methodological and technical advances have greatly expanded genetic association studies in humans.
+Recent technical and methodological advances have greatly expanded the genome-wide association studies (GWAS).
 The advent of low-cost whole-genome sequencing facilitates high-resolution variant identification, and the development of linear mixed models (LMM) allows improved identification of putatively causal variants.
-While essential for correcting mis-associations due to population structure, LMMs have been restricted to numerical variables.
-However, phenotypic traits in association studies are often categorical, coded as binary case-control or ordered variables describing disease stage or probability.
-To address these common study designs, we have created a generalized linear mixed model (GLMM) approach.
-To efficiently address genome-scale variation, we have implemented this model using a Bayesian approach in the Stan programming environment.
+While essential for correcting false positive associations due to population stratifications and sample relatedness, LMMs have been restricted to numerical variables.
+However, phenotypic traits in association studies are often categorical, coded as binary case-control or ordered variables describing disease stages.
+Further, while common diseases were studied in multiple GWAS, to integrate previous results of related traits remains an open question in terms of methodology.
+To address these issues, we built a method, Bayes-GWAS, for genomic association studies that implemented generalized linear mixed model (GLMM) in the Bayesian framework.

+Our method comes with four major features: 1, support multiple phenotypic data type; 2, integrate previous GWAS results on the related traits cohesively by Bayesian modeling; 3, implement sample relatedness correction by mixed models, and 4, support model estimations by both MCMC sampling and maximal likelihood estimation.

+For the sake of computing efficiency, Bayes-GWAS method was implemented in the Stan programming environment, and optimized in the following ways: (1) conjugate prior distributions, (2) vectorization of model statements to take advantage of the efficient matrix operations in Stan, (3) parallel computing, (4) reparameterize multivariate normal distribution by Cholesky factoring.

-As a pilot study, we applied our GLMM to the whole-genome sequencing cohort in the Alzheimer’s Disease Sequencing Project (ADSP).
-This study contains 584 individuals distributed across 111 families, each with Alzheimer’s disease diagnosed at four confidence levels.
+To demonstrate our method in the GWAS context, we applied it to the whole-genome sequencing cohort in the Alzheimer’s Disease Sequencing Project (ADSP).
+This study contains 576 individuals distributed across 111 families, each with Alzheimer’s disease diagnosed at four confidence levels.
 The profound population structure in these data required a mixed model approach, and the categorical trait necessitated a generalized model.
-We applied our analysis to these data and found a number of weak candidate loci, none of which achieved standard genome-wide significance due to the limited sample size.

-This work provides the first implementation of a flexible, generalized mixed model approach.
-Furthermore, our paper would be the first to describe genome-wide analysis of the ADSP whole-genome sequencing cohort, providing a critical resource for the broader Alzheimer’s disease community.
-Although our analysis alone is insufficient to identify causal variants with high confidence, we feel that the work provides a framework for a broad range of genetic studies and demonstrates its effectiveness on an important data resource.
+In short, this work provides the first implementation of a flexible, generalized mixed model approach in the Bayesian framework.

 Thank you for your considering this inquiry.